Jim Morrison: Age 27 artist deaths

+Funeral and grave site

+It was reported that five mourners had attended Morrison's funeral and burial.
+However, Agnès Varda attested in 2019 (in her last media interview before her death) that only four people attended, and she was one of them.

 Morrison was buried in Père Lachaise Cemetery in Paris, one of the city's most visited tourist attractions, where Irish playwright Oscar Wilde, French cabaret singer Édith Piaf, and many other poets and artists are also buried.
 The grave had no official marker until French officials placed a shield over it, which was stolen in 1973.
 The grave was listed in the cemetery directory with Morrison's name incorrectly arranged as "Douglas James Morrison".

 In 1981, Croatian sculptor Mladen Mikulin voluntarily – with the approval of the cemetery curators – placed a marble bust of his own design and a new gravestone with Morrison's name at the grave to commemorate the tenth anniversary of Morrison's death; the bust was defaced through the years by vandals and later stolen in 1988.
 Mikulin made another bust of Morrison in 1989 and a bronze portrait ("death mask") of him in 2001; neither piece is at the gravesite.
 Mikulin's original bust was recovered by the Paris police in May 2025.
 The discovery was made by chance while the police were investigating another matter.